 In the second image, we see a modern manufacturing facility with several flexible lean fabrication and assembly cells.
 What makes them flexible is the movable automated metal working machines (NCR and Computer Controlled).

 From engineering drawings to finished product.

 Being able to easily and quickly retool to move from one product to the next means reduced finished goods inventory as well as better quality control.
-Customers appreciate being able to order product in the quantities they need versus having larger minimum order quantity requirements.
+Customers appreciate being able to order products in the quantities they need versus having larger minimum order quantity requirements.

-Today, the modern factory might not strive to have one machine complete all production of a single product, but it rightfully strives to design factories that are flexible and maximize the predictability of cost effective, high-end automation.
+Today, the modern factory might not strive to have one machine complete all production of a single product, but it rightfully strives to design factories that are flexible and maximize the predictability of cost-effective, high-end automation.